 Installation and Maintenance of Stairlifts

 Professional installation and regular maintenance are essential for ensuring the optimal performance and safety of your stairlift.
-The installation process involves precise measurements and customisation to fit your staircase perfectly.
+Stairlifts can be installed in a variety of houses, regardless of layout, including those with unique ceiling heights, overhangs, or bulkheads near the stairs.
+The installation process involves precise measurements and customisation to fit your staircase perfectly, and installing a stairlift should always be done by qualified professionals.
 Regular maintenance helps maintain the stairlift’s functionality and prevents common issues.

 Knowing the installation and maintenance process will help you make the most of your stairlift investment.
-Next, explore the professional installation process and the importance of regular maintenance.
+It is important to have a professional install the stairlift to ensure safety and compliance.
+Next, explore the professional installation process and the importance of regular maintenance, including tasks such as replacing batteries to ensure optimal performance.

 Professional Installation Process